kjhealy/kieranhealy.hugo/content/blog/moral-economy.markdown

 eighteenth and early nineteenth centuries&#x2014;people like Turgot, and Condorcet, and especially Henri Saint-Simon.
-They coined words like "individualism", "industrialism", "socialism", "the organization of labor", stages of development, or used by them in their modern sense for the first time.
+They coined words like "individualism", "industrialism", "socialism", "the organization of labor", stages of development, or used them in their modern sense for the first time.
 Their successor and disciple Auguste Comte gave us the word "sociology", as you probably know, but also the word "altruism", as he fleshed out his positivist religion of scientific